home-assistant/home-assistant.io/source/_docs/installation/synology.markdown

  - Click on OK again

-Copy your `configuration.yaml` file into the config folder That's it... you're all set to go
+Copy your `configuration.yaml` file into the configuration folder That's it... you're all set to go

 Here are some useful commands: